Here's the difference between data residency and data sovereignty in one table:

 The sovereignty spectrum

-Full data sovereignty for every tool in your stack may not be realistic — there simply aren't Canadian-headquartered alternatives for every SaaS category.
-The practical approach is to know where you sit on the spectrum for each tool, prioritize sovereignty for your most sensitive data, and document your rationale.
+Full sovereignty for every tool isn't realistic — Canadian alternatives don't exist in every category.
+The practical move is to know where you sit per tool, prioritize Tier 1 for your most sensitive data, and document the rationale everywhere else.
 That's what compliance actually requires.

 What to do about it